(Photo courtesy of NetPS Plant Finder)

 This is a multi-stemmed deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Aside from its primary use as an edible, Kadota Fig is sutiable for the following landscape applications;

 Planting & Growing

-Meyer Lemon will grow to be about 10 feet tall at maturity, with a spread of 12 feet.
-It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
+Kadota Fig will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
+It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.

-Meyer Lemon is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
-Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
+Kadota Fig is a good choice for the edible garden, but it is also well-suited for use in outdoor pots and containers.
+Because of its height, it is often used as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.